mkudija/mkudija.github.io/notes/_md/Ascension vs Word on Fire—Liturgy of the Hours, Second Edition.md

 <center><img src="https://github.com/mkudija/img/blob/main/2025-10-22_loth_second_edition/side-by-side.png?raw=true" width="100%"></center>
 # Ascension vs Word on Fire—Liturgy of the Hours, Second Edition
+*Published: 2025-10-22-Wed*
+*Updated: `=dateformat(this.file.mtime, "yyyy-MM-dd-ccc")`*

 On October 7, 2025, Ascension and Word on Fire announced that the United States Conference of Catholic Bishops (USCCB) had selected them as publishers of the new *Liturgy of the Hours, Second Edition*.
+The *Second Edition* will be published on February 10, 2027 (Ash Wednesday) alongside the new Catholic American Bible.
 This marks the first time in fifty years that the Church's official daily prayer will be updated in English, and the first time it will be offered by two publishers.
 This is an exciting renewal of the Church's prayer.

 My first reaction when I heard that Ascension and Word on Fire had been chosen for this important project was joy that we would assuredly be given beautiful breviaries.
 My breviary is the one book I use multiple times every day.
 I rotate through several well-loved Bibles, but my breviary—whichever volume we are on—is nearly always with me.
 I look forward to praying with these new editions.

-<div class="info"> <p>The notes below summarize what we know so far and offer an early comparison of the forthcoming editions from Ascension and Word on Fire.
+<div class="info"> <p>The notes below summarize what we know so far and offer a comparison of the forthcoming editions from Ascension and Word on Fire.
 I plan to review both editions in detail once they are released, and will update this page as new information becomes available. </p> </div>

 ---